 6. Keep up with service

 Working in cold and wet conditions puts a lot of strain on your machines.
-Access to skilled service engineers and genuine parts is key to make your operation running smoothly 24/7.
+Access to skilled service technicians and genuine parts is key to make your operation running smoothly 24/7.
 With our smart trucks we’re able to support you, using data provided by telematics to improve your forklift service.
 We always recommend you to request a service plan, especially when working with forklifts in challenging conditions such as cold store.